The equilibrium measure for a nonlocal dislocation energy

 This is however not the strategy we use in this paper.
 Our approach consists of two steps: We first prove the strict convexity of $I$ on the class of measures with compact support and finite interaction energy.
 Strict convexity implies uniqueness of the minimiser and the equivalence between minimality and the Euler-Lagrange conditions for $I$.
 As a second step, we show that the semi-circle law satisfies the Euler-Lagrange conditions and hence is the unique minimiser of $I$.

-The proof of both steps is highly non-trivial.
-We could not rely on the machinery developed in the classical case of purely logarithmic potentials with external fields (see \cite{SaTo}), which is heavily based on $-\log|\cdot|$ being radially symmetric, and on it being the fundamental solution of the Laplace operator, since $V$ is neither.
-Similarly, although nonlocal energies are widely used and studied in the mathematical community, and the existence and characterisation of their ground states, in particular, has received great attention in recent years (see, e.g., \cite{BCLR, CCP, CCV, CHVY, SST}), the potential is typically required to be radially symmetric, or the singularity to be non-critical, so $V$ is not covered by their analysis.
+For the proof of these two steps we could not rely on the machinery developed in the classical case of purely logarithmic potentials with external fields (see \cite{SaTo}), which is heavily based on $-\log|\cdot|$ being radially symmetric, and on it being the fundamental solution of the Laplace operator, since $V$ is neither.
+Similarly, although nonlocal energies are widely used and studied in the mathematical community, and the existence of their ground states and their qualitative properties have received great attention in recent years (see, e.g., \cite{BCLR, CCP, CCV, CHVY, SST}), the potential is typically required to be radially symmetric, or the singularity to be non-critical, so $V$ is not covered by their analysis.

-\begin{subsection}{Our approach and main results.} Esistence of minimisers of $I$ is straightforward, as well as the fact that minimisers have compact support.
-Our first main result is the strict convexity of $I$, which entails uniqueness.
+\begin{subsection}{Our approach and main results.} Existence of minimisers of $I$ is straightforward, as well as the fact that minimisers have compact support.
+Our first result is the strict convexity of $I$, which entails uniqueness.
 As in the case of purely logarithmic interactions, strict convexity is a consequence of the following key result (see Remark~\ref{rmk:uniq}).

 \begin{theorem} Let $\mu_0, \mu_1 \in \mathcal{P}(\R^2)$ be measures with compact support and finite interaction energy, that is, $\int_{\R^2} (V\ast\mu_i) \, d\mu_i < + \infty$ for $i=0,1$.
 Then

 and the integral above is zero if and only if $\mu_0=\mu_1$. \end{theorem}